The best cleaning gadgets for your home in 2022

 For more stubborn stains or for upholstery, you can use the hose attachment to spray, scrub, then vacuum all the dirt away.
 I’ve got a non-automatic version and I love it, but I wish I’d gone for this with the set-and-forget brush.

 Molekule Air Pro ($1000)

 We all know that we should keep our surfaces clean, but what about our air?
 After all, breathing is kinda important.
-Molekule’s Air Pro is a cleaning gadget that removes particulates out of your air, quietly and stylishly.’
+Molekule’s Air Pro is a cleaning gadget that quietly and stylishly removes particulates from your air.

-You also get monitoring of your indoor air, with Volatile Organic Compounds, Particulate Matter 1.0, Particulate Matter 2.5, Particulate Matter 10, Carbon Dioxide, and Relative Humidity all measured continuously.
+You also can monitor your indoor air, with Volatile Organic Compounds, Particulate Matter 1.0, Particulate Matter 2.5, Particulate Matter 10, Carbon Dioxide, and Relative Humidity, all measured continuously.
 Each filter lasts for six months too, so they’re substantial value.